Keyboard with lock

 • Usage Data

-We will share the following anonymised information with Ipsos MORI and the Institute for Employment Studies for the purpose of evaluating engagement with the Alumni Network:
+We will share the following anonymised information with Ipsos and the Institute for Employment Studies for the purpose of evaluating engagement with the Alumni Network:

 • Anonymised website traffic data, e.g. number of visitors to the Alumni Network Hub, time spent on it, number of articles read.